 Students in language teaching administration typically have some exposure to language education (including ESL) and would like to manage programs or institutions in this context.
-IE students interested in this area may combine courses from SIT's MA in TESOL program (space allowing), including linguistics, teacher training, and the politics of language, to further develop their expertise in language education.

 NONFORMAL AND COMMUNITY EDUCATION

 Students interested in nonformal and community education work with multicultural education programs in institutions, communities, and NGOs planning and/or implementing programs.